 Wear Sunglasses

 If you do not already have a good pair of sunglasses, I would consider getting yourself a good pair.
-They will come in handy during your travels around southeast Asia.
+They will come in handy during your travels around Southeast Asia.

 Consider getting a good eyewash.